grobx/udacity-CppND-final-project/README.md

 ## How to use it

-Start the application, write the word you want to find in the header bar search entry, and wait the response from the Merrian-Webster online service that will appear in the central widget of the application window.
+Start the application, write the word you want to find in the header bar search entry, press enter and wait the response from the Merrian-Webster online service that will appear in the central widget of the application window.

 ## Organization